Kate Woodsome

 Photo by Marvin Joseph

 Pulitzer Prize-winning journalist Kate Woodsome studies the relationship between mental health and democracy.
-As a writer, filmmaker and reformer, she is exposing the social and political forces — and narratives — that keep people isolated and unwell.
+As a writer, filmmaker and reformer, she is illuminating the social and political forces — and narratives — that keep people isolated and unwell.
 Why?
 Because she believes an educated, empathetic electorate can create the conditions for collective wellbeing.

 Woodsome’s work has three facets.
 She writes Invisible Threads, a rare weekly newsletter dedicated to uncovering the ties between the health of our minds and our body politic.
+You can find that at katewoodsome.substack.com.
+Woodsome is a Senior Fellow with

 She left The Post in Dec.
 2023, no longer willing to normalize the trauma, burnout and moral injury that pervades the industry.
 This clarifies efforts Woodsome has pursued for more than two decades — from reporting on an authoritarian regime in post-genocide Cambodia, to the decline of democracy in Hong Kong, to the 2021 U.S. insurrection.